plaiboiewlle/Endcord/README.md

 ## License

-See the LICENSE file for more information.
+See the LICENSE file for more information...